ineffyble/lemmibot/README.md

 (e.g. placing it off the edge of the table, or attempting to move the bot off the edge of the table) will be silently ignored.

+### Using a command script

+Lemmibot can fed a list of commands from a file:

+    $ lemmibot < examples/basic_move

+The following scripts may be found in the `examples` directory:

+* `basic_move` - Demonstrates moving Lemmibot one unit and reporting.
+The output should be `0,1,NORTH`.
+* `basic_rotate` - Demonstrates rotating Lemmibot 90 degrees left and reporting.
+The output should be `0,0,WEST`.
+* `move_and_rotate` - Demonstrates moving and rotating Lemmibot, then reporting.
+The output should be `3,3,NORTH`.
+* `self_preservation` - Demonstrates that Lemmibot will not jump off the table.
+The output should be `2,4,EAST`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ineffyble/lemmibot.